Chaddock + Morrow College of Fine Arts Tech Recommendation

 Please email: Bobcat Depot for additional questions.

-Important Note: Microsoft Office is required for all majors in College of Fine Arts.
-OHIO now provides Office 365 Pro Plus at no charge to our students.
+Important Note: Microsoft 365 is required for all majors in College of Fine Arts.
+OHIO provides Microsoft 365 at no charge to our students.

 COLLEGE OF FINE ARTS